LSWR P14 class: Construction history

 On his penultimate 4-6-0 design, Drummond had to produce a locomotive that was capable of hauling increased traffic at speed.
 Once again, the possible advantages of the design presented themselves.
-A similar boiler to the other classes= rated to 175 psi saturated steam pressure= was utilised, powerful enough for four cylinders and 6 ft driving wheels.
+A boiler rated to 175 psi saturated steam pressure (similar to the other classes) was utilised, powerful enough for four cylinders and 6 ft driving wheels.
 The new design was equipped with four sets of Walschaerts valve gear, therefore reducing the mechanical complexity of his previous designs and also gave a marginally lighter axle-loading.
 Large, single splashers covered the wheels, though these would prove troublesome in service.
 The Drummond 'watercart' eight-wheeled tender was utilised for the long journeys on the LSWR mainline.

 Although ordered from Nine Elms Works in February 1909, they had stopped building new locomotives following the delivery of the final B4 class in 1908.
 After some delays, full-scale construction was transferred to Eastleigh Works, with the first of five P14s being outshopped in October 1910, more than two years after the completion of his G14 design.
 They were the first tender locomotives built at Eastleigh, being preceded by two S14 class tank locomotives.